Welcome from the General Surgery Residency Program Director

 Welcome from Joon Shim, MD, MPH, FACS, Program Director

-At Bassett, we believe that surgical education is not only about mastering procedures, but about shaping thoughtful, compassionate leaders in healthcare.
-As a rural community program with a long-standing tradition of excellence, our mission is to train the next generation of surgeons who are deeply connected to the communities they serve — clinically, ethically, and culturally.
+At Bassett, we believe that surgical education is not only about mastering procedures — it is about developing thoughtful, compassionate, and adaptable leaders in healthcare.
+As a rural community program with a long-standing tradition of excellence, our mission is to train surgeons who are deeply connected to the communities they serve — clinically, ethically, and culturally.

-We define our graduates not just by their operative numbers, but by their clinical judgment, autonomy, professionalism, and the integrity with which they care for patients.
-For over 85 years, surgery education has been central to our mission.
+We define our graduates not simply by their operative numbers, but by their clinical judgment, technical excellence, autonomy, professionalism, and the integrity with which they care for patients.
+For more than 85 years, surgical education has been central to our mission.

-Nestled in the Leatherstocking Region of upstate New York, our residents train in a setting that offers both depth and breadth — from high-volume general surgery to complex interdisciplinary cases.
-They rotate through Bassett Medical Center, network sites, and the University of Rochester, gaining exposure to solid organ transplant, pediatric surgery, and critical care.
+Nestled in the Leatherstocking Region of Upstate New York, our residents train in an environment that offers both remarkable breadth and meaningful depth.
+From high-volume general surgery to complex interdisciplinary care, they gain experience across Bassett Medical Center, our regional network, and dedicated outside rotations designed to complement rural surgical practice.

 We intentionally foster independence and resilience.
-Our PGY4 and PGY5 residents participate in rural surgery rotations at critical access hospitals, building adaptability and confidence in resource-limited environments.
-Each experience is grounded in trust, peer mentorship, and collaborative learning.
+Our PGY-4 and PGY-5 residents participate in rural surgery rotations at critical access hospitals, building confidence, adaptability, and sound judgment in resource-limited environments while practicing with graduated autonomy under dedicated mentorship.

 We also recognize the human side of surgical training.
-Burnout prevention, community connection, and fostering joy in clinical life are part of our ethos.
-We walk, we hike, we paddle, we reflect — and we lead.
+Burnout prevention, community, mentorship, wellness, and finding joy in medicine are integral to our culture.
+We walk, hike, paddle, reflect, thrive — and we lead together.

-At Bassett, you won’t just learn to operate.
-You’ll learn to lead, to listen, and to serve — with skill and heart.
+At Bassett, you won’t simply learn to operate.
+You’ll graduate prepared to lead, innovate, teach, and serve — with exceptional skill, humility, and heart.

 Please feel free to contact me directly with any questions about our program.
-We are proud of the surgeons who train here and the difference they go on to make in their careers.
+We are proud of the surgeons who train here and the lasting impact they make in the communities they serve.

 Joon K. Shim, MD, MPH, FACS